-Boehringer Ingelheim is a research-driven group of companies dedicated to researching, developing, manufacturing and marketing pharmaceuticals that improve health and quality of life in every living being.
-This biotech company focuses on the following elements of healthcare: prescription medicine, consumer healthcare, animal health and biopharmaceuticals.
+Boehringer Ingelheim is a research-driven group of companies dedicated to researching, developing, manufacturing, and marketing pharmaceuticals that improve health and quality of life in every living being.
+This biotech company focuses on the following elements of healthcare: prescription medicine, consumer healthcare, animal health, and biopharmaceuticals.

 Together with its partners, Boehringer Ingelheim objectives and beliefs can be summed up in a single phrase: Value through innovation.
 This central concept has become the corporate vision of the brand, and together with its corporate culture, this biotech company aims to lead and learn in the industry of healthcare and biotechnology.

 Led by two young millennial women – Patricia Alves and Jaclyn Fonteyne – Boehringer’s social strategy has a strong backing up the corporate chain.
-Since 2013, when both women started working for the biotech company, they have developed a tweet chats with specific topics and hashtags, including #COPDchat and #ChatAFib.
+Since 2013, when both women started working for the biotech company, they have developed a tweet chat with specific topics and hashtags, including #COPDchat and #ChatAFib.

 Boehringer’s overall social efforts are broad and engaged as it is active on 8 out of the 10 social networks.
 Unlike other biotech companies, Boehringer’s social media accounts are all cross-linked and even feature on its website’s home page.
 Boehringer is exceptionally active on Pinterest (27 boards), Vine (714 followers) and Instagram (921 followers).